 The adoptive parents will want to know all they can about you.
 They will probably be interested in your medical history, your healthcare, your age, and your interests.
 You are free to provide any additional information that you would like to share.

 Will I be able to see my baby when it’s born?

 You are free to see your baby when he or she is born and for as much time as you would like.
 Depending on the state where your child is born, papers do not normally become effective and are sometimes not even signed until 24 to 48 hours after your child’s birth.

 Yes and you will receive a birth certificate showing your name as the mother of the child and the child’s name.
 That will change after the adoption is finalized but you will get an original birth certificate, if you like.

-It is usually helpful to talk to an adoption professional where you can explore adoption in greater detail.
+These answers to the most frequently asked questions about adoption are a starting point.
+You’ll find it helpful to talk to an adoption professional and explore adoption in greater detail.
 You can ask questions and learn more about the process without pressure.
 Click our resource directory to get started.